m-nt-s-no/stock-trading-cli/README.md

-# ruby-cli-template

-Use this repository as a template for your Ruby CLI (command line interface) project.
+# Stock Trading CLI App
+A command line interface app that simulates a stock trading account.

+##Usage
+Run `ruby main.rb` in the terminal.

+##Ruby version:
-- Ruby version: `3.2.1`
+`3.2.1`